apposada/apposada/README.md

 Comparative studies in regulatory genomics at the onset of key evolutionary transitions in animals.

-R/UNIX/a bit of Python (for now)
+R/UNIX/a liiittle bit of Python (for now)

-I also like to tinker around with video game data and assets.
+I also like to tinker around with operating systems and video game data and assets.

 <!---
 apposada/apposada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.